 It’s ancient.
 It’s culinary cool.
-We’re talking pickling and canning, and fall’s brimming farm markets mean now is the time to gather friends (men are into this BTW) for a good old-fashioned/new-fashioned weekend canning confab.
+We’re talking pickling and canning, and Northern Michigan’s brimming farm markets mean now is the time to gather friends (men are into this BTW) for a good old-fashioned/new-fashioned weekend canning confab.
 Make a weekend of it with these pickling and canning recipes and tips.

 Let those December winds bellow ’n’ blow

 Taste a little of the summer,